-The image quality is usually evaluated in terms of contrast, noise and unsharpness (Carlsson et al., 1986; Vyborny and Schmidt, 1994).
+The image quality is usually evaluated in terms of contrast, noise and unsharpness (Carlsson et al., 1986; Vyborny and Schimidt, 1994).
 In screen-film mammography the image contrast is the main quality index, and it is dependent on subject contrast and on film contrast, which are independent of each other (Wagner, 1991).
-Several works have investigated the factors that affect the subject contrast (SC) of microcalcifications within a breast (Wagner, 1991; Dance and Day, 1992; Gingold et al., 1995; Dance et al., 2000b; Delis et al., 2006).
-However, less extensive data are available for subject contrast of nodules (Wagner, 1991).
-The subject contrast determination has been performed in most of the previous works by Monte Carlo simulation (Dance and Day, 1992; Dance et al., 2000b; Delis et al., 2006), although Carlsson et al (1986) proposed an analytical model, which could be applied to compute SC values in a mammographic examination.
+Several works have investigated the factors that affect the subject contrast (SC) of microcalcifications within a breast (Wagner, 1991; Dance et al., 1992, 2000b; Gingold et al., 1995; Delis et al., 2006).
+However, less extensive data are available for subject contrast of nodules (Wagner, 1991; Yaffe et al., 1994).
+The subject contrast determination has been performed in most of the previous works by Monte Carlo simulation (Dance et al., 1992; Dance et al., 2000b; Delis et al., 2006), although Carlsson et al. (1986) proposed an analytical model, which could be applied to compute SC values in a mammographic examination.
 A similar semi-analytical model was employed by Leclair and Johns (2002) to compute the contrast only due to scattered radiation.

-The average absorbed dose by glandular tissue is the most appropriate information for risk assessments associated with mammography (Dance, 1990; Dance et al, 2000a).
-However, direct measurement of this quantity is difficult, and in most practical situation it is derived from the product of the measured entrance air Kerma and appropriate conversion factors of normalized average glandular dose (Dance, 1990; Wu et al., 1991, 1994; Dance et al, 2000a).
-These conversion factors can be computed using basically two approaches: from measured depth dose data (Hammerstein, 1979) or using Monte Carlo simulation (Dance, 1990; Wu et al., 1991, 1994; Dance et al, 2000a).
-Among these methods, the determination by Monte Carlo simulation is the most used, since it eliminates some limitations in the measurements (e.g. variation of the dose laterally, breast phantom composition and geometry).
+The average absorbed dose by glandular tissue is the most appropriate information for risk assessments associated with mammography (Dance, 1990; Dance et al., 2000a).
+However, direct measurement of this quantity is impossible, and in most practical situation it is derived from the product of the measured entrance air kerma and appropriate conversion factors of normalized average glandular dose (Dance, 1990; Wu et al., 1991, 1994; Dance et al., 2000a).
+These conversion factors can be computed using basically two approaches: from measured depth dose data (Hammerstein et al., 1979) or using Monte Carlo simulation (Dance, 1990; Wu et al., 1991, 1994; Dance et al., 2000a; Koutalonis et al., 2006).
+Among these methods, the determination by Monte Carlo simulation is the most used, since it eliminates some limitations in the measurements (e.g., variation of the dose laterally, breast phantom composition and geometry).

-In summary, these quantities (subject contrast and normalized average glandular dose) are usually determined by experimental and simulation (Monte Carlo) methods, which are time demanding.
-Thus the development of analytical models to study these parameters in a fast and simple way would be outstanding.
+In summary, these quantities (subject contrast and normalized average glandular dose) are usually determined experimentally and by simulation (Monte Carlo) methods, which are time demanding.
+Thus the development of analytical models to study these parameters in a fast and simple way would be useful.

 In this work, we describe semi-analytic models, which were developed to determine the subject contrast and the normalized average glandular dose in mammography.
-The model for the subject contrast computation takes both primary and scatter (single and double) contributions into account in the transmitted x-ray intensity.
+The model for the subject contrast computation takes into account both primary and scatter (single and double) contributions in the transmitted X-ray intensity.
 The model for the normalized average glandular dose includes the contribution of single and double interactions in the computation of the fraction of energy absorbed by the glandular tissue.
 Both semi-analytical models were used to study the influence of some parameters, such as breast characteristics (thickness and composition) and incident spectra (kVp and target-filter combination), on the subject contrast of a nodule and on the normalized average glandular dose.
 From the subject contrast results, detection limits of nodules were also determined.